ReserveNetwork/R-Link/README.md

 ## Getting Started

-Once you've downloaded, installed and launched Reserve Network R-Link, there's a few things you need to do in order to start communicating with other people on the network.
+Once you've downloaded, installed and launched R-Link, there's a few things you need to do in order to start communicating with other people on the network.

 1. Create an Identity
 2. Configure your Display Name